Search Menu

 How Long Do Puppies Grow?

-Although all puppies are officially considered adult dogs once they reach one year old, puppies continue to grow in height and size while their bones are still developing, which takes anywhere from 6 to 24 months.
-Their skeletal growth is what determines how tall they will become as adults.
+Although all puppies are officially considered adult dogs once they reach 1 year old, puppies continue to grow in height and size while their bones are still developing, which takes anywhere from 6 to 24 months.
+Their skeletal growth is what determines how tall they’ll become as adults.

-“The long bones in a puppy’s legs grow from two distinct places called growth plates, according to Dr. Jerry Klein, DVM and Chief Veterinary Officer at AKC.
+“The long bones in a puppy’s legs grow from two distinct places called growth plates,” according to Dr. Jerry Klein, DVM and Chief Veterinarian for the AKC.
 “The growth plates are somewhat flexible and soft during puppyhood when new tissue is being formed.”

 Keep in mind, even after the bones are fully developed, your puppy will continue to develop fat and muscle, just as human adults do.